-The second section unpacks the SDG-Transport interactions in Udaipur based on an extensive literature review and primary data.
-We present these interactions for six SDGs: SDG1-No Poverty, SDG3-Health & Well-Being, SDG5- Gender Equity, SDG8- Economic Growth & Decent Work, SDG11-Sustainable Cities and Communities, and SDG13- Climate Action for presenting our case.
+The second section unpacks the SDG-transport interactions in Udaipur based on an extensive literature review and primary data.
+We present these interactions for six SDGs: SDG1-No Poverty, SDG3-Health & Well-Being, SDG5- Gender Equity, SDG8- Economic Growth and Decent Work, SDG11-Sustainable Cities and Communities, and SDG13- Climate Action for presenting our case.
 The third section presents the SDG-enabled low-carbon transport scenario methodology that mainstreams the SDGs within the climate mitigation scenarios.
-The methodological discussion is followed by a discussion of Udaipur's three transport scenarios: first, a Business-as-Usual Scenario (BAU) that portrays the city's transport landscape without any decarbonization intervention, second is a Technology Scenario that proposes severe emission reduction, and third, an SDG Scenario that proposes enhanced mobility of a segment of the city's population.
+The methodological discussion is followed by a discussion of Udaipur's three transport scenarios: first, a Business-as-Usual Scenario (BAU) that portrays the city's transport landscape without any decarbonization intervention; second, a technology scenario that proposes severe emission reduction; and third, an SDG scenario that proposes enhanced mobility for a segment of the city's population.
 The concluding section summarizes our arguments and proposes policies to ensure SDG-enabled low-carbon pathways in countries such as India and, by extension, in the cities of the global South.

-2. Unpacking SDG-transport interactions in cities through a case study of Udaipur, India

-Udaipur is located in the western state of Rajasthan and has a population of 1.5 million.
-Udaipur is a model city for scenario building owing to its unique urbanization characteristics that speak to mid-sized cities of the Global South and the North.
-Like most mid-sized cities in the global South, Udaipur is on the brink of rapid urbanization and increased motorization, offering ample opportunity to reshape its urban transport landscape.
-And, like most cities in the Global North (especially Europe), Udaipur possesses characteristics of smaller, compact cities with historic urban cores and a tourism-centric economic base.
+2. Unpacking SDG-transport interactions in cities through a case study of Udaipur, India model city for scenario building owing to its unique urbanization characteristics that speak to mid-sized cities in the Global South and the North.
+Like most mid-sized cities in the global south, Udaipur is on the brink of rapid urbanization and increased motorization, offering ample opportunity to reshape its urban transport landscape.
+And, like most cities in the Global North (especially Europe), Udaipur possesses the characteristics of smaller, compact cities with historic urban cores and a tourism-centric economic base.
 Moreover, Udaipur's population composition represents about 70% of Indian cities.